GETSI Teaching Materials >Flood Hazards > Unit 1: Introduction to Flooding

 Students compare data and site parameters such as climate (especially precipitation) between two gauging stations -- one in Illinois and one in Indiana.
 They look at peak flows and calculate recurrence of 6000 cfs and 15,000 cfs flows.
 You can choose to have the students access the data portals and download the data directly using the provided tutorial (below) OR you can provide them with a spreadsheet of the flow data (below).
 They will search online for information on topography, geography, and climate of the two sites.

 Students pull together data, including information about the gauging site, daily and annual maximum flows, and a FEMA flood map.
 Part B of this unit can be done mostly outside of a classroom setting, but it would be good to devote some classroom time to form groups, set expectations, and answer any questions related to the activity.
-Divide the class into groups with four to six students in each group.
+Divide the class into groups of four to six students.
 Each group is then assigned (randomly or any other way deemed appropriate) an area of study from the following list:

 • Area 1: Boulder County, Colorado (Gauge 1: 06730200 Boulder Creek at North 75th St. near Boulder, CO)